Sienci-Labs/Resources/superlongboard/slb-manual.md

 The main improvements to how SLB/SLB-EXT handles rotary switching is:

-- The A-axis values for steps/deg, maximum speed, and acceleration ($103, 113, and 123) are now stored directly on the SLB/SLB-EXT instead of relying on gSender settings
+- The A-axis values for steps/deg, maximum speed, and acceleration ($103, $113, and $123) are now stored directly on the SLB/SLB-EXT instead of relying on gSender settings
-- This will help maintain correct values across computers, since every time gSender is switched into Rotary mode it can just swap the A-axis values and the Y-axis values, then swap them back once you leave rotary mode
+- This will help maintain correct values across computers, since every time gSender is switched into rotary mode it can just swap the A-axis values and the Y-axis values, then swap them back once you leave rotary mode
 - Hard and soft limits can now be left on while in rotary mode
 - This is new from grblHAL, where when the maximum travel of any axis is set to 0, it's able to rotate infinitely while leaving hard and soft limits on for all other axes